Zipolite and the Coast of Oaxaca: A Visitor’s Guide

 Zipolite Street Art Zipolite may not be a very big place, but step outside and you're likely to come across some colorful street art in no time.
 If you need a break from the beach, exploring the town and finding all the hidden pieces of art in the back alleys is a fun way to spend a couple of hours.

 Laguna Manialtepec About an hour and a half drive north of Zipolite, you'll find Laguna Manialtepec, a large fresh and saltwater lagoon.
 During the day, it's the place to go for bird enthusiasts, but after dark is when the real magic happens.
 Wait until the sun has set to witness an extraordinary display of bio-luminescence due to the high amount of plankton in the water.
 At night, small boats take passengers out into the middle of the lagoon where visitors can jump into the warm water, making the liquid sparkle and shimmer in a completely surreal way.

 It's best to visit the lagoon on a cloudy or rainy day, when the moon is hidden, as this will make the bio-luminescence brighter and easier to see.

 There are many local providers that offer tours to the lagoon.
 If you're staying at any of the major hotels on the coast, chances are they'll stop by your hotel almost every day asking if you'd like to join the tour.
-For a personable, local tour guide, I can highly recommend Cesar (958-109-8612).
+For a personable, local tour guide, I can highly recommend booking with Cesar (958-109-8612).